spiral-php/tutorials/docs/en/basics/debug.md

    displaying emails sent by your application during development, so you can view and test emails without actually sending them.

-4**User-Friendly Interface:** Provides a clean, intuitive web UI that organizes and displays your debugging data in a way that’s easy to navigate and understand.
+4. **User-Friendly Interface:** Provides a clean, intuitive web UI that organizes and displays your debugging data in a way that’s easy to navigate and understand.

-5**Dockerized for Easy Setup:** Buggregator is packaged as a Docker container, making it incredibly simple to get up and running in any development environment.
+5. **Dockerized for Easy Setup:** Buggregator is packaged as a Docker container, making it incredibly simple to get up and running in any development environment.

 When dealing with complex objects with numerous properties and substantial data, sifting through console output or log